-- Clusters that are air-gapped and cannot access the Delphix Docker registry. - Instances where Delphix Docker images must be pushed to an organization's internal registry for security scans or to comply with other security policies.
+• Instances where Delphix Docker images must be pushed to an organization's internal registry for security scans or to comply with other security policies.

-For these scenarios, a jumpbox machine with access to: Delphix Docker registry or download site43 and the organization's internal registry is required.
+For these scenarios, a jumpbox machine with access to: Delphix Docker registry or download site and the organization's internal registry is required.
 This jumpbox must also meet the installation prerequisites.